DragonMinded/netboot/homebrew/README.md

 =====
  - Verify G1 functionality, add functionality for DMA from cartridge space.
  - Fill out more of the TODOs in system.c to add functionality such as a ROMFS.
+ - Implement a stereo ring-buffer style audio system for code that wishes to render its own audio.
  - Use PowerVR accelerated texture commands instead of raw framebuffer.